 The 928 series is ideal for the following applications: Meats, Feeds, Forage, Pet Foods, Grains, Milled Products, Starch, Fermentation Products, Dairy and Cheese Products, Soils, Sediments, Fertilizers, Plant Tissue, Filtration Media, Waste Materials, Fiber and Textiles, Resins and Polymers, Paper Products, and Petroleum Products and Additives

 Theory of Operation

-The 928 series determines nitrogen/protein, carbon/nitrogen, or carbon/nitrogen/sulfur in a multitude of organic matrices from foods and feeds, to soils and fertilizers.
+The 928 series determines Nitrogen and Protein (FP928 model); Carbon and Nitrogen (CN928); or Carbon, Nitrogen, and Sulfur (CNS928) in a multitude of organic matrices from foods and feeds, to soils and fertilizers.
 The system utilizes a high temperature horizontal ceramic combustion furnace designed to handle macro sample mass with a rapid analysis time delivering unsurpassed application capabilities and throughput.